 Many of you, like us, received an email from Zappos yesterday asking you to reset your password due to a security breach.
-And after determining that the email wasn’t phishing spam (thanks, Twitter!), I headed to the Zappos site, clicked the “reset password” button and changed it
+And after determining that the email wasn’t phishing spam (thanks, Twitter!), I headed to the Zappos site, clicked the “reset password” button and changed it immediately.

 Thanks to Zappos’ vigilance and swift attention to the problem, they did a great job alerting customers, being responsive on Twitter, and made changing passwords pretty simple.
 (At least for US users.)
 They also assure us that the database where credit card info is stored was not compromised.

 That said, something like 24 million (!!) customers were affected.
 And when something like this happens, it’s always a good time to reevaluate your online passwords.
 Here’s what we suggest you do to make the strongest passwords and keep yourself protected.